Chase1242/WightwaterPort/PCs/Brindle 'Lickleaf' Nackle.md

 Brindle grinned up at her, brushing some leaves from her tunic.
 “And I’m just getting started!
 But hey, you’re not so bad for a fairy... for a creature who can’t drink without flying into a tree.”

 The fairy snorted, clearly impressed.
 “You’ve got a point there.
-Name’s: [[Ahriola Teetons]], by the way.
+Name’s: [[Ahrie Ola Teetons]], by the way.
 And since we’re already best friends, I’ll make you a deal: You give me one of those weird mushrooms you’re always licking, and I’ll show you some real tricks... for free.”

 Brindle, still grinning, offered her a small handful of Mooncap Mushrooms.
 “Deal.
 But if I’m giving you mushrooms, you better not go playing tricks on me.
 I don’t like being poisoned.”